Meet the Teacher

 Degrees and Certifications:

-Bachelors in English and Reading (Secondary, 6-12) Masters in Educational Administration (Principal, K-12)
+Bachelor of Arts in English and Reading (Secondary, 6-12) Masters in Educational Administration (Principal, K-12) English as a Second Language (K-12)

 Mr. Jorge Aguilar

 Hola!
 My name is Mr. Jorge Aguilar, and I am so excited to begin the new school year at Judson Early College Academy.
-This will be my 10th year at JECA, and I am ready to mentor and I lead the Class of 2023 through their year of graduation.
-The Class of 2023 is the 3rd group of students I am entrusted with, and I am excited for the next 3 years.
+This will be my 13th year at JECA, and I am ready to mentor and lead the Class of 2027 through their year of graduation.
+The Class of 2027 is the 4th group of students I am entrusted with, and I am excited.
 However, before I proceed, let me tell you all a little about myself.

 I come from a very humble family of four, which includes my Father Joel, my mother Minerva and my sister Miriam, who is also an educator working as an associate principal in San Antonio ISD.
 My parents were both raised in Tamaulipas, Mexico.
 However, because my sister and I were both born in the United States, in 1987 our parents decided to move to the United States in order to have us continue our education in Laredo, Texas.
 I am proud to say, I am the son of two immigrants.
 My father worked hard as a truck driver, while my mother was a housewife.
 My parents taught me and my sister some very powerful values, which include: Responsibility, Dedication, Hard Work, Loyalty and Trust.
 My hobbies include working out, reading comic books and playing video games when I relax.